TikoKobiashvili/weather-data-scraper/README.md

 - **API Endpoints**:
   - Fetch weather data.
   - Download the CSV file.
+  - Visualize processed weather data.
 - **Dockerized**: Easily deployable using Docker.

 ## Requirements
 - Python 3.9+
 - Docker
+- Other requirements can be seen in requirements.txt

 ## Technologies Used
 - **FastAPI**: Web framework for building the API.